ignitionworks/certbot-concourse-resource/README.md

 * `bucket`: *Required.* The name of the GCS bucket in which to store the Letsencrypt directory.
 * `versioned_file`: *Required.* The name of the object in the bucket to store the Letsencrypt directory.

-  It's a tarball, so something like `letsencrypt.tar.gz` makes sense.
+  It's a tar file, so something like `letsencrypt.tar` makes sense.
 * `acme_server_url`: *Required.* In production, set this to `https://acme-v02.api.letsencrypt.org/directory`.
   When testing the service and to avoid rate limits, use `https://acme-staging-v02.api.letsencrypt.org/directory`.